 10. If I already have an A.A.
 Degree do I need another one to become a SLPA?

 - Yes, you will need an additional AA degree (see a Health Occupations counselor to determine what general education units are equivalent or transferrable to Cerritos once you have transferred your official transcripts).

 11. I am a working student.
 How much time away from my job will I need to spend during my final classes in Field Experience (SLP 240 & SLP 245) and where will I be placed?

-- Field placement assignments are arranged by SLPA faculty in the LA Metro area, South Bay and Orange County based on contracts with cooperating sites; students are often placed in schools and clinical settings (hospital settings may be available depending on the semester).
+- Field placement assignments are arranged by SLPA faculty in the LA Metro area, South Bay and Orange County based on contracts with cooperating sites; students are often placed in schools and clinical settings.

 - Students are required to arrange for their own transportation and must have a minimum of TWO FULL DAYS available before the semester begins.
 All students need to plan accordingly so that release time can be arranged with their employers.